Historic Lydia Roper Home in Norfolk, Virginia

 Project of the Month

 The Pinnacle Living (formerly Virginia United Methodist) historic Lydia Roper Home in Norfolk, Virginia was built in 1921 in honor of the late Lydia Roper for her dedicated service to ladies widowed by the Civil War.
-Still today, the assisted living home provides the same welcoming and caring environment for older women as was its original intent since it was erected.
-The Roofing Company has played an active role in preserving The Roper Home for many years, repairing slate, metal, chimneys, dormers, floors, gutters and the porch area.
-We are featuring a recent project where we replaced a 100 year old soldered internal gutter with copper.
+Today the assisted living home provides the same welcoming and caring environment for older women as was originally intended when it was erected.
+The Roofing Company has played an active role in preserving The Roper Home for many years, repairing slate, metal, chimneys, dormers, floors, gutters, and the porch area.
+This article features a recent project where we replaced a 100-year-old soldered internal gutter with copper.

-We are heartfelt and proud to have the opportunities to help restore this structure where the Residents are fond of saying, “The Lydia Roper Home simply feels like home,” as stated on www.lydiaroperhome.org.
+We are heartfelt and proud to have the opportunities to help restore this structure where residents are fond of saying, “The Lydia Roper Home simply feels like home,” as stated on www.lydiaroperhome.org.